 Specifications See Wireless Specifications for details.

-- Can print to the printer from any computer on your Wireless Local Area Network (WLAN). - Can communicate with the printer through the printer's web pages. - The printer must be configured to use your WLAN. - Can be installed only in the top option slot.

-Refer to the ZebraNet Wired and Wireless Print Servers User Guide for configuration instructions.
-A copy of this manual is available at zebra.com/manuals.
+Limitations and requirements Can print to the printer from any computer on your Wireless Local Area Network (WLAN).
+Can communicate with the printer through the printer's web pages. • The printer must be configured to use your WLAN.
+Can be installed only in the top option slot.
+Connections and configuration Refer to the ZebraNet Wired and Wireless Print Servers User Guide for configuration instructions.
+A copy of this manual is available at zebra.com/manuals .